cakephp/docs/en/core-utility-libraries/time.rst

     :rtype: string

-    Converts a string representing the format for the function strftime and returns a windows safe and i18n aware format.
+    Converts a string representing the format for the function strftime and returns a Windows safe and i18n aware format.

 .. php:method:: dayAsSql($dateString, $field_name, $timezone = NULL)